 Shutting down my Facebook has been not just healing but liberating.
 It’s like being cut off from the collective (#treknerd), but in the best possible way.
 As my therapist says, if it’s making me spin my wheels, it’s to be avoided.
 So I’ve curated my Twitter and Instagram feeds, have unfollowed and muted anything that makes me turn against myself, and for once, I’m not overthinking.
 Last year I felt profoundly alone in a sea of noise.
 All of it fake, despite its intention.
 Now, I find, there’s nothing in these waters that interests me at all.

 I used to think writers were my kryptonite, but I’ve come to realise that’s not quite true.
-What fuels my fire is courage.
+What fuels me is courage.
 Truth.
 Honesty.
 Of all the things I cannot bear, it’s watching people lie to themselves, and then watching the truth seep out through their actions.
 If you can’t be honest with me, then I never wanted you anyway.

 So.
 2021, if you’re reading this, I hope that I took my story and made something of it.
 That’s enough of a resolution, I think.